-Based on the public input received at the Alternatives Virtual Meeting and the results of the alternatives analysis, THEA has identified Alternative 2 as the Preferred Alternative.
+Based on the public input received at the Alternatives Virtual Meeting and Public Hearing, the results of the alternatives analysis, and coordination with the City of Tampa and other stakeholders, THEA has identified a revised Alternative 2 as the Preferred Alternative.
 See Appendix B for the Preferred Alternative Concept Plans.

-Alternative 2 was selected as the Preferred Alternative because it is the most cost feasible, adds needed capacity and addresses traffic congestion well into the future.
+The revised Alternative 2 was selected as the Preferred Alternative because it is the most cost feasible, provides roadway system and multimodal linkage, adds needed capacity, and addresses traffic congestion well into the future.